April 19, 2022

 The benefits of diversity are clear, but hiring teams often lack the time and resources to ensure their talent selections are diverse.
 Likewise, recruiters may fall prey to unconscious bias that is reinforced by cultural forces.
 Recruitment automation offers a solution to this challenge, but it needs to be implemented thoughtfully.

-Recruitment automation can help organizations gain the many tangible benefits of talent diversity by:
+Automating repetitive, time-consuming tasks in the recruitment process can help organizations improve and deliver tangible benefits of talent diversity by: